AdobeDocs/campaign-classic.en/help/delivery/using/creating-notifications.md

    ![](assets/nmac_delivery_android_4.png)

 1. Click the **[!UICONTROL Insert emoticon]** icon to insert emoticons to your push notification.
-To customize the emoticon list, refer to [customiz the emoticon list](../../delivery/using/defining-interactive-content.md)
+To customize the emoticon list, refer to [customize the emoticon list](../../delivery/using/defining-interactive-content.md)

 1. In the **[!UICONTROL Application variables]** field, enter the value of each variable.
 Application variables let you define notification behavior: for instance, you can configure a specific application screen to be displayed when the user activates the notification.

    >[!NOTE]
    >
    >Application variables must be defined in the code of the mobile application and entered during service creation.
-For more on this, refer to: [Configur a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+For more on this, refer to: [Configure a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.